Howard Hawks: Later sound films (1935–1970)

-In 1934, Hawks went to Columbia Pictures to make Twentieth Century, starring John Barrymore and Hawks's distant cousin Carole Lombard.
+In 1934, Hawks went to Columbia Pictures to make Twentieth Century, starring John Barrymore and Hawks' distant cousin Carole Lombard.
 It was based on a stage play by Hecht and Charles MacArthur and, along with Frank Capra's It Happened One Night (released the same year), is considered to be the defining film of the screwball comedy genre.
 In 1935, Hawks made Barbary Coast with Edward G. Robinson and Miriam Hopkins.
 Hawks collaborated with Hecht and MacArthur on Barbary Coast and reportedly convinced them to work on the film by promising to teach them a marble game.
 They would switch off between working on the script and playing with marbles during work days.
 In 1936, he made the aviation adventure Ceiling Zero with James Cagney and Pat O'Brien.
 Also in 1936, Hawks began filming Come and Get It, starring Edward Arnold, Joel McCrea, Frances Farmer and Walter Brennan, but he was fired by Samuel Goldwyn in the middle of shooting, and the film was completed by William Wyler.

 In 1938, Hawks made the screwball comedy Bringing Up Baby for RKO Pictures.
 It starred Cary Grant and Katharine Hepburn and was adapted by Dudley Nichols and Hagar Wilde.
 Sarris called it "the screwiest of the screwball comedies".
 Grant plays a near-sighted paleontologist who suffers one humiliation after another due to the lovestruck socialite played by Hepburn.
-Hawks's artistic direction for Bringing Up Baby revolved around the raw natural chemistry between Grant and Hepburn.
+Hawks' artistic direction for Bringing Up Baby revolved around the raw natural chemistry between Grant and Hepburn.
 With Grant portraying the paleontologist and Hepburn as an heiress, the roles only add to the movie's purpose of disintegrating the line between the real and the imaginary.
-Bringing Up Baby was a box office flop when initially released and, subsequently, RKO fired Hawks due to extreme losses; however, the film has become regarded as one of Hawks's masterpieces.
+Bringing Up Baby was a box office flop when initially released and, subsequently, RKO fired Hawks due to extreme losses; however, the film has become regarded as one of Hawks' masterpieces.
 Regarding Hepburn, Hawks said: "We had trouble with Kate at first.
 The great trouble is people trying to be funny.
 If they don't try to be funny, then they are funny."
 Hawks followed it with 11 consecutive hits up to 1951, starting with the aviation drama Only Angels Have Wings, made in 1939 for Columbia Pictures and starring Grant, Jean Arthur, Thomas Mitchell, Rita Hayworth and Richard Barthelmess.